 Accession Number: 2009.ph.14

-A flat metal disc, one side of which is reflective, with a rectangular grating in the middle.
-This is contained within a wooden box which shows evidence of having been screwed shut.
+A flat metal disc, one side of which is reflective, with a rectangular grating in the middle; this appears dull and if tilted refracts the light into rainbows.
+The other side of the disk is dull and dotted with air holes.
+This metal piece is contained within a purpose-built wooden box which shows evidence of having been screwed shut.
 There is a paper label affixed to the top of the box.

 Primary Materials: Metal, Glass